 Hear me out!
 Yes, Facetune is known for the app behind celebrity’s Instagram fails.
 There is a feature that can be used to reshape or deform your body.
 It only really works if you standing in front of a blank background, otherwise, you’re likely to be left embarrassed when someone points out wonky items and unrealistic shapes.
 The tools I will sometimes use include whiten, blur and smooth and patch.
 The whiten tool is great for erasing yellow and is what many people use on their teeth.

 Sometimes I like to blur out the backgrounds of my photos to keep the focus on the subject.
 This also gives the effect of a professional camera.
 The smooth tool is the best for evening out wrinkles, spots, and creases on my clothes.
 And with the Patch tool you can take a little snap of an area, copy it and then paste somewhere for the same effect.
 I recently used it to hide a smoke detector spoiling a nice wall.

 Sometimes I will edit the same photo in a few ways and will need to use Snug again.
-I will put them up one at a time, take a screen shot on my phone and then look at the screen shots in my camera role and decide which set looks best.
+I will put them up one at a time, take a screenshot on my phone and then look at the screenshots in my camera roll and decide which set looks best.